Chicago man convicted of shooting Iowa deputy during robbery

 Donahue fled after the shooting and was later arrested after a more than 12-hour manhunt that ended when he was spotted by a television news crew.

-During the trial County Attorney Nick Maybacks argued it was clear Donahue meant to kill Halverson.
+During the trial, County Attorney Nick Maybacks argued that it was clear Donahue meant to kill Halverson.

 Donahue’s attorney argued DNA was inconclusive and did not rule out the possibility of other suspects.